 Humor Helps Put Us At Ease

 "Did I make it eight seconds?"
-Ronnie was the biggest nurse that worked in our pediatric practice and even she couldn’t compete with Mitchell, a very determined two year old who was needed immunizations.
+Ronnie was the biggest nurse who worked in our pediatric practice and even she couldn’t compete with Mitchell, a very determined two-year-old who needed immunizations.
 Mitchell wasn’t having any of it and put on a performance worthy of any bucking bronco.
-We wound up winning that rodeo – but it took Ronnie’s good humor and ability to hang in there that made it happen.
+We wound up winning that rodeo – but it took Ronnie’s good humor and ability to hang in there to make it happen.

 50% Complete